chinapedia/wikipedia.abstract.en/Page/Nijmegen.md

-View to the town from the railway bridge Nijmegen_Marktplatz.jpg

 NIJMEGEN (; Nijmeegs: _Nimwegen_ ) is a city in the Dutch province of Gelderland, on the Waal river close to the German border.

 Nijmegen is the oldest city in the Netherlands, the first to be recognized as such in Roman times, and in 2005 celebrated 2,000 years of existence.